 A self-organizing system, as the name implies, is a system that has the capacity to organize itself.
-All living things appear to qualify as self-organizing systems, as do groups of living things, including swarms of insects, such as bees and ants.
-Crystals, convection cells and certain other non-living things also qualify as self-organizing systems.
+All living things are, or at least appear to be, self-organizing.
+Communities of living things, such as bees, also qualify as self-organizing, as do crystals, convection cells and a variety other non-living things.

 The central role of a mediator (teacher, administrator or other leader) faced with conflicting parties follows in a straightforward manner from this theory.
-Since the actualization of a state of justice requires that coercive influences be held at bay, it is the duty of those persons in a position of authority over the proceedings to enforce this condition.
-It is also their duty facilitate the process by clarifying arguments and pointing out unanticipated implications of them.
-Finally, it is their duty to help the parties involved to clearly formulate the principles (or rules) under which they find that are able to freely agree to govern themselves.
+Since the actualization of a state of reasonableness (i.e., of justice) requires that coercive influences be held at bay, it is the duty of such persons to enforce use their power enforce this condition. it is also their duty to help the parties involved to argue well.
+Finally, it is a mediator’s job to help the parties write up the terms of their agreement.